emaanr/notes/Other/Git/git-informed.md

 # Git Informed

-    Get informed...about Git itself and some other considerations!
+    Get informed...about Git itself and some other considerations.

 # Table of Contents